Shillingzheng/Gitbook/README.md

 _**MixPay**_ supports more than 20+ cryptocurrencies and all on-chain crypto wallets.
 Regardless of what crypto payers pay with, payees can choose to accept the cryptos they prefer, MixPay converts them automatically.

 _**MixPay**_ is the easiest way to accept cryptocurrency payments online or offline.
-Whether you're a business owner, or a crypto user, sign up and get started now.
+Whether you're a business owner, developer or a crypto user, sign up and get started now.